The good news about Jesus only makes sense in the context of Old Testament promises.

 And when he had removed him, he raised up David to be their king, of whom he testified and said, ‘I have found in David the son of Jesse a man after my heart, who will do all my will.’
 23 Of this man’s offspring God has brought to Israel a Savior, Jesus, as he promised.
 Acts 13:22-23 (ESV)

 Since he spoke to Jews, he presumed they fully understood this claim and needed no Scripture reference.
-When we share the Gospel, however, most of our listeners will need to hear a reference, and the following will do nicely.
+When we share the Gospel, however, most of our listeners will need to hear the relevant verse or passage.
+The following will do nicely.

 “When your days are complete and you lie down with your fathers, I will raise up your descendant after you, who will come forth from you, and I will establish his kingdom.
 13 “He shall build a house for My name, and I will establish the throne of his kingdom forever.
 2 Samuel 7:12-13 (NASB)

 This passage is acknowledged to be a Messianic promise.
 David’s son, Solomon, despite being a great and glorious king, eventually died.
 Neither he nor his kingdom endured forever.
-Therefore, in order for this promise to be fulfilled, another king must arise, one whose kingdom will last forever.
+Therefore, in order for this promise to be fulfilled, another king had to arise, one whose kingdom will never end.
 Only one person fills the bill – Jesus, the glorious Son of Man, whose kingdom will destroy every other and endure forever!
 (Daniel 7:13-14)

 Paul used the Old Testament historical context to show how Jesus is the fulfillment of God’s promises to Israel.